Deviprasad-pydi/Ad-hoc-Analysis/README.md

 ## How to Use:

 -   **SQL Queries:**
-    -   Navigate to the `SQL Queries/` folder.
+    -   Navigate to the `SQL Queries/` file.
     -   Run the SQL scripts in your MySQL environment to extract the relevant data.
 -   **Power BI Visualizations:**
     -   Open the Power BI files in Power BI Desktop to explore the data visualizations.